8 Beginner-Friendly Photography Tips When Venturing Out With Your Camera

 2. What is your subject

 Give thought to what you want as the main subject and make it the central part of the image.
-Experiment with isolating parts of your scene for a more substantial visual impact and taking photos in a landscape (horizontal) and portrait (vertical) camera orientation.
+Experiment with isolating sections of your scene for a more substantial visual impact and taking photos in a landscape (horizontal) and portrait (vertical) camera orientation.
 Practice becoming more aware of distracting elements that don’t enhance your subject or scene, and do your best to eliminate them.

 3. Crisp and clear detail

 Take your time and allow the camera time to focus on your subject by gently pressing the shutter release button halfway down before fully pressing it to take the photo.
 Use a tripod, beanbag, rock, post, or even your vehicle to help stabilize your camera for crisp images.
-Check your camera and lens options for; vibration reduction (Nikon), image stabilization (Canon), or optical stabilization (Sigma).
+Check your camera and lens options for: vibration reduction (Nikon), image stabilization (Canon), or optical stabilization (Sigma).
 Engaging this feature helps prevent blur in your photos during minimal camera shake (movement) when hand-holding your camera.
 Remember to turn it OFF when using a tripod.
-Because this feature will attempt to keep the lens stable, it causes minimal camera shake, which is your goal to avoid.
+Because this feature will attempt to keep the lens stable, it causes minimal camera shake, which is your goal.

 4. Change your perspective